maher1312/tic-tac-toe-/README.md

-Here’s an edited version of the `README.md` file with improved structure, clarity, and additional details:
+Here’s the updated `README.md` file with the adjusted methods from the `Game.java` and `Cell.java` classes:

 ---